Skip to content

 • FAA/FAR 25.853: Ensuring compatibility with requirements for seat cushions in aircraft

-• FAA/FAR 25.855: A test for flammability in the interiors of aircraft
+• FAA/FAR 25.855: Fire testing for flammability in the interiors of aircraft

 Automotive

-Fire and flammability tests are paramount to the automotive industry, where passengers must remain safe from high temperatures and carefully controlled internal combustion processes.
-Various car components need flammability testing, including hoses, heat shields, filters, engine components, metals, and composites.
+Fire and flammability testing is paramount to the automotive industry, where passengers must remain safe from high temperatures and carefully controlled internal combustion processes.
+Various car components need flammability testing, including hoses, heat shields, filters, engine components, and composites.

 Because the automotive industry is advancing rapidly, customers often need customized tests that evaluate performance under specific situations and conditions.
-We can also perform fire tests on whole cars.
 Due to the prevalence of traffic accidents, it is imperative for compromised vehicles to be safe from fires.

 Marine and Rail

-The marine industry requires testing for such factors as materials' surface flammability, how much smoke and toxic byproduct they release during combustion, how building construction materials hold up to fire and how products test under fire.
-Additionally, marine applications need to test for several variations of heat release — for example, how much heat combustion produces.
-Often, calories are the best measurement.
+The marine industry requires fire testing for such factors as materials' surface flammability, how much smoke and toxic byproducts they release during combustion, how building construction materials hold up to fire, and how products test under fire.
+Additionally, marine applications need to test for several variations of heat release.

 Military and Government

-VTEC Laboratories offers certified fire testing to ensure military and government materials you can trust while governing and protecting your country.
-Our fire and flammability tests for military and government industries include the following.
+VTEC Laboratories offers certified testing to ensure military and government materials you can trust while governing and protecting your country.
+Our fire and flammability tests for military and government industries include the following:

 • NES 711: Determines the smoke index of products of combustion from small material specimens